DevCodeOne/pico-driver/README.md

 # TODO

+- Add memoryrepresentation sizes, so that unsupported types can at least be skipped
 - Add multiple definitions, which can be used and are differentiable via their address
 - Add concepts for all the different types
 - Add possibility to later on support bigger memory sizes than 255